mue/blog/content/posts/new-blog.md

 tags:
 keywords:
   - blog
+summary: The new Mue blog, powered by Hugo.
 ---

 Hugo is cool.
 Ghost is also cool and has an awesome default theme.
 We mixed them.